Best Kids Ski Gloves

 Recommended Kids Ski and Snowboard Gloves

-Hestra Ski Junior Gloves.
+Kids who use the Hestras swear by them.
 These are the most expensive kids’ gloves on the market, but with good reason: They are also the best.
 We have been using them on our own avid-skiing children for years, and they provide a season’s worth of performance and comfort.
 The Hestra’s use a Goat Nappa Army Leather exterior for protection and a firm grip on the poles.
 The removable Bemberg liner keeps hands amazingly warm, while the special ‘snow lock’ seal at the wrist keeps snow out and your child’s hands warm and dry.
 Available in a choice of three colors, Black, Navy and a strikingly fun Pink, they offer the warmth and protection of the very best adult gloves, but in a range of sizes to fit your child.
 They come at a price, but nothing does the job better.
 Find here.

-Dakine Wristguard Junior Gloves.
-These excellent gloves have removable wrist braces to protect a child’s wrists during any mishaps.
 Wrist injuries are the most common sustained when learning to ski, and that added protection can boost confidence.
 Synthetic insulation keeps everything warm, while a DK Dry waterproof insert keep little hands dry as well.
 They work just as well with or without the wrist guards, and feature a fantastic cuff fastening that keeps the snow out.
 Synthetic outers with a polyurethane palm for grip, ensure these gloves are durable.
 Featuring a smart black finish they will look great with any outfit.

-Burton Vent Gloves.
 These two-way gloves feature a hand warmer pocket that also doubles as a vent, so whatever the weather, your child’s hands will be as toasty or cool as they need to be.
 With a waterproof membrane inside, your child’s hands will always be dry.
 The microfiber inner lining is soft to the touch and very comfortable for long stretches on the slopes, while the synthetic insulation keeps everything warm when needed.

 The Ultrashell fabric outer provides hard wearing protection, and a toughgrip PU palm ensures there is plenty of grip for poles as required.
 Finally, the eye-catching design will stand out from the crowd, providing a unique look that everyone will love.
 Find them here.